nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-online-services-portal/security-improvements-faq.md

 #### Timeline

-- Anytime before March 24, 2020: multi-factor authentication can be set up manually and remains optional
-- March 24, 2020: multi-factor authentication is enforced
+##### Before March 31

+No MFA setup is requested.

+Nothing changes at this stage.

+##### Between March 31 and April 14, 2020

+Multi-factor authentication starts being requested, but not in effect yet.

+During this transition period, setting up the MFA will be necessary in order to finish authenticating.
+It will not be requested yet when logging in.

+##### Starting From April 14, 2020

+Multi-factor authentication comes into effect and needed to authenticate.

+If you have not set up your MFA yet, you will be able to set it up while logging in.
+This second factor will be requested once a week to authenticate.

 #### Impacts

-When you log into Nuxeo Online Services, a second authentication factor will be requested to enhance your account security.
+When you log into Nuxeo Online Services using the browser, a second authentication factor will be requested to enhance your account security.

 These factors can be one of the following:
 - Code provided by a smartphone application (most secure)